 We accessioned 1,608 commercial cases during the year ended December 31, 2015 as compared to 402 commercial cases for the same period in 2014, an increase of 1,206 cases, or 300%.
 Revenues from commercial cases are recognized as collected, and the expected collection period for a commercial case often extends beyond the end of the quarter in which accessioned, with multiple payments received per case.
 For commercial accessions received from January 1, 2015 through December 31, 2015, the expected price to be collected at 2015 Medicare schedule rates ranged from approximately \$179 to \$2,265 per accession, and the weighted-average expected price to be collected is approximately \$759 per accession, although such reimbursement experience has not yet been achieved.
 Relatively higher reimbursement rates are expected to be achieved for cases billed to private payors.
 Approximately 48% of commercial accessions billed from January 1, 2015 through December 31, 2015 were subject to Medicare reimbursement, and approximately 47% and 42% of commercial revenues and total revenues, respectively, during the twelve months ended December 31, 2015 were associated with Medicare.
 We were not reimbursed at these average rates in 2015 for a variety of reasons, including billing challenges related to changes in Medicare CPT codes for our FISH assays in early 2015 and because we were setting up our internal processes and managing an external "out-sourced" billing company.
 Additionally, a significant amount of our non-Medicare business (private payors) for a good portion of 2015 was not contracted and reimbursement for this business was not at "in network" rates and was therefore inconsistent.
-We did begin to contract private payor networks in 2015 and our number of accessions treated as "in network" increased and reimbursement is improving.
-We are currently contracted with six Preferred Provider Organization networks and one large health plan and expect to continue to gain contracts in order to be considered as an "in-network" provider w
+We did begin to contracted with six Preferred Provider Organization networks and one large health plan and expect to continue to gain contracts in order to be considered as an "in-network" provider with additional plans.